Anthony Martial could leave Man Utd on free and join Tottenham this summer - Paper Talk

 THE TIMES

-Emma Raducanu's registered company has reported a profit of nearly £10 million in its latest accounts.
+Emma Raducanu's registered company has reported a profit of nearly £10m in its latest accounts.

 The British Olympic Association (BOA) has said it is now prepared to discuss paying athletes for winning medals after Lord Coe's announcement that track and field gold medal winners at this summer's Paris Games will receive a $50,000 (£39,360) bonus from World Athletics.